St Gobnait's well: Description

-The site contains a life-sized limestone statue of Saint Gobnait commissioned by locals from the Irish sculptor Seamus Murphy.
+The site contains a life-sized limestone statue of Saint Gobnait commissioned by locals from the Irish sculptor Séamus Murphy.
 It was completed in 1951 and unveiled that year on Whit Sunday.
 Murphy was one of the best known Irish sculptors at the time, and his design is renowned for its "simplicity and beauty".
 Gobnait is shown standing on a pedestal, under which is a beehive.
 The sides of the pedestal are lined with carvings of bees and stags, reflecting her legend, while a set of independent rosary beads hangs from her neck.

 A small, weather-damaged female figure carved from limestone on a window of the Catholic abbey was once thought to be a representation of Gobnait.
 It is now believed by archaeologists to be a Sheela na gig, a type of erotic/fertility stone carving sometimes placed on the walls of Romanesque churches (11th–12th centuries).
 By tradition, female pilgrims hoping to have a child would climb the wall to rub the figure's genitals for luck.